yxz674/MITxPro-PacMen-Exercise/README.md

 # MITxPro-PacMen-Exercise
 This is PacMen Exercise Repo for MITxPro Bootcamp's Github Portfolio Project.
-This exercise is to create a pacman on demand (button click) up to 100 and move these pacmen (button click) across the page
+This exercise is to create a pacman on demand (button click) up to 100 and move these pacmen (button click) across the page.

 # How to Run:
 When user click the "Add PacMan" button, a new pacman should appear at a random position on the screen.